utsaslab/optfs/README.md

 #### Caveats

-This version of the code provides only *eventual durability*: every OptFS (ext4bf) fsync() call behaves likes an osync().
+This version of the code provides only *eventual durability* by default: every OptFS (ext4bf) fsync() call behaves likes an osync().
 Therefore, any unmodified application running on ext4bf behaves as if every fsync() was replaced by an osync().
 This allows you to take any application and run it on OptFS to determine the maximum performance you could potentially get.

+For applications requiring durability, please use the dsync() call.
+The code can be modified fairly easily so that the default behavior is dsync() instead of osync().

 Note that the code is provided "as is": compiling and running the code will require some tweaking based on the operating system environment.
 The file system is only meant as a prototype and not meant for production use in any way.